Suboxone

 Fact checked by

-Suboxone® (important safety information) and other forms of buprenorphine-naloxone are widely used to treat opioid use disorder (OUD) because they reduce cravings and withdrawal symptoms.
-Suboxone is a sublingual medication available in both a film and a tablet form, meaning patients take it by dissolving it under their tongues or against their cheeks.
+Suboxone® and other forms of buprenorphine-naloxone are widely used to treat opioid use disorder (OUD) because they reduce cravings and withdrawal symptoms (important safety information).
+Suboxone is available in both film and tablet forms; it’s a sublingual medication, meaning patients take it by dissolving it under their tongues or against their cheeks.

-Although this is a fairly simple, convenient way to take medication, it can take 15 to 30 minutes for Suboxone to dissolve.
-This amount of time leads some patients to wonder whether Suboxone poses a risk to their oral health.
+Although this is a simple, convenient way to take medication, it can take 15 to 30 minutes for Suboxone to dissolve.
+This amount of time leads some patients to wonder whether the medication poses a risk to their oral health.

 Is Suboxone bad for your teeth?

-The U.S. Food and Drug Administration (FDA) recently released a warning that patients using sublingual medicines containing buprenorphine—including Suboxone—have reported dental problems.
-These Suboxone teeth problems include oral infections, tooth decay, cavities, and tooth loss.
-Of course for many people, these issues may have been neglected during active drug use preceding Suboxone treatment.
+In January 2022, the U.S. Food and Drug Administration (FDA) released a warning stating that patients using sublingual medicines containing buprenorphine—including Suboxone—have reported dental problems.
+These Suboxone effects on teeth may include:

-That’s not to say that all patients will experience Suboxone tooth decay or other dental problems, however.
-Anyone wondering, “does Suboxone rot your teeth?” will be pleased to know that over 2 million Americans use Suboxone each year, and many report no dental pain or other oral health issues.
+A common misconception is that all Suboxone patients will experience some dental problems.
+In reality, there is no guarantee that someone using Suboxone will develop tooth decay.
+Anyone wondering, "Does Suboxone rot your teeth?" will be relieved to know that over 2 million Americans use Suboxone each year, and many report no dental pain or other oral health issues.

 Tips for reducing dental problems while using Suboxone